PHRaposo/OM-Backtrack/README.md

 Adapted to OM 7.2 by Paulo Raposo and Karim Haddad

-* SCREAMER-CONSTRAINT-SOLVER by Paulo Raposo
+* SCREAMER-CONSTRAINT-SOLVER and SCREAMER-SCORE by Paulo Raposo

 * PC-SET-THEORY from PW-CONSTRAINTS and OMCS by Mikael Laurson (1995) - Ported to OpenMusic by Orjan Sandred (1999)